openzim/_python-bootstrap/docs/Developer-Setup.md

   - at least each supported and released minor versions (i.e. security + bugfix on https://devguide.python.org/versions/)
   - installed with `pyenv install x.y.z`
   - all supported and released minor versions are set in `/Users/<username>/.python-version` (i.e. available when looking for a version with python, python3, python3.x, ...)
+- When doing some JS, you obviously need a Node.JS as well
 - [hatch](https://pypi.org/project/hatch/) installed globally
 - [Visual Studio Code](https://github.com/microsoft/vscode) with following extensions (more or less related to Python development)
   - Black Formater (Microsoft)